Fit and proper assessments in the Caribbean Netherlands

 Notes on preparations for the position

-A description of how the appointee has prepared for the position may help us form a comprehensive picture of his or her fitness.
+A description of how the appointee has prepared for the position may help us form a comprehensive picture of their fitness.
 Examples of the appointee's activities include reading relevant documents, holding meetings or discussions with others within the organisation, attending meetings as an observer or participating in internal or external training programmes.

 Additional documents